 In July 2003, the Company entered into a broad collaboration agreement with Sanofi (formerly Aventis) to discover, develop and commercialize antibody-based products.
-The collaboration agreement provides Sanofi with worldwide development and commercialization rights to new antibody-based products directed to targets that are included in the collaboration, including the exclusive right to use the Company's maytansinoid TAP technology in the creation of products developed to these targets.
-The product candidates (targets) as of June 30, 2013 in the collaboration include SAR3419 (CD19), SAR650984 (CD38), SAR566658 (DS6, also known as CA6) and two earlier-stage compounds that have yet to be disclosed.
+The collaboration agreement provides Sanofi with worldwide development and commercialization rights to new antibody-based products directed to targets that are included in the collaboration, including the exclusive right to use the Company's maytansinoid ADC technology in the creation of products developed to these targets.
+The product candidates (targets) as of June 30, 2014 in the collaboration include SAR3419 (CD19), SAR650984 (CD38), SAR566658 (CA6), SAR408701 (CEACAM5) and one earlier-stage compound that has yet to be disclosed.

-For each of the targets included in the collaboration at this time, the Company is entitled to receive up to a total of \$21.5 million in milestone payments, plus royalties on the commercial sales of any resulting products.
-The total milestones are categorized as follows: development milestones-\$7.5 million; and regulatory milestones-\$14 million.
-Through June 30, 2013, the Company has received and recognized an aggregate of \$16.5 million in milestone payments for compounds covered under this agreement now or in the past, including a \$500,000 development milestone related to an undisclosed target which is included in license and milestone fee revenue for the year ended June 30, 2013, a \$3 million milestone payment related to the initiation of a Phase IIb clinical trial (as defined in the agreement) for SAR3419, which is included in license and milestone fee revenue for the year ended June 30, 2012, as well as a \$1 million milestone payment earned in September 2010 related to the initiation of Phase I clinical testing of SAR566658 which is included in license and milestone fee revenue for the year ended June 30, 2011.
-At the time of execution of this agreement, there was significant uncertainty as to whether these received and recognized milestones would be achieved.
-In consideration of this, as well as the Company's past involvement in the research and manufacturing of these product candidates, these milestones were deemed substantive.
-The next potential milestone the Company will be entitled to receive with respect to both SAR566658 and SAR650984 will be a development milestone for initiation of a Phase IIb clinical trial (as defined in the agreement), which will result in each case in a \$3 million payment being due.
-The next potential milestone the Company will be entitled to receive with respect to SAR3419 will be for initiation of a Phase III clinical trial, which will result in a \$3 million payment being due.
-The next potential milestone the Company will be entitled to receive for each of the unidentified targets will be a development milestone for commencement of a Phase I clinical trial, which will result in a \$1 million payment being due.
+The Company is entitled to receive milestone payments potentially totaling \$21.5 million, per target, payments, plus royalties on the commercial sales of any resulting products.
+The total milestones are categorized as follows: development milestones-\$7.5 million; and regulatory milestones- \$14 million.
+Through June 30, 2014, the Company has received and recognized an aggregate of \$16.5 million in milestone payments for compounds covered under this agreement now or in the past, including a \$500,000 development milestone related to an undisclosed target which is included in license and milestone fee revenue for the year ended June 30, 2013 and a \$3 million milestone payment related to the initiation of a Phase IIb clinical trial (as defined in the agreement) for SAR3419, which is included in license and milestone fee revenue for the year ended June 30, 2012.
+In July 2014, Sanofi initiated a Phase II clinical trial for SAR650984 which triggered a \$3 million payment to the Company.
+The next potential milestone the Company will be entitled to receive with respect to SAR566658 will be a development milestone for initiation of a Phase IIb clinical trial (as defined in the agreement), which will result in a \$3 million payment being due.
+The next potential milestone the Company will be entitled to receive with respect to both SAR3419 and SAR650984 will be for initiation of a Phase III clinical trial, which will result in each case in a \$3 million payment being due.
+The next potential milestone the Company will be entitled to receive for each of SAR408701 and the unidentified target will be a development milestone for commencement of a Phase I clinical trial, which will result in each case in a \$1 million payment being due.
 At the time of execution of this agreement, there was significant uncertainty as to whether these milestones would be achieved.
 In consideration of this, as well as the Company's past involvement in the research and manufacturing of these product candidates, these milestones were deemed substantive.

-In December 2006, the Company entered into a separate right-to-test agreement with Sanofi.
-The agreement provides Sanofi with the right to (a) test the Company's maytansinoid TAP technology with Sanofi's antibodies to targets that were not included in the collaboration agreement described above under a right-to-test, or research, license, (b) take exclusive options, with certain restrictions, to specified targets for specified option periods and (c) upon exercise of those options, take exclusive licenses to use the Company's maytansinoid TAP technology to develop and commercialize products directed to the specified targets on terms agreed upon at the inception of the right-to-test agreement.
+In December 2006, the Company entered into a right-to-test agreement with Sanofi.
+The agreement provides Sanofi with the right to (a) test the Company's maytansinoid ADC technology with Sanofi's antibodies to targets under a right-to-test, or research, license, (b) take exclusive options, with certain restrictions, to specified targets for specified option periods and (c) upon exercise of those options, take exclusive licenses to use the Company's maytansinoid ADC technology to develop and commercialize products directed to the specified targets on terms agreed upon at the inception of the right-to-test agreement.
 For each development and commercialization license taken, the Company is entitled to receive an exercise fee of \$2 million and up to a total of \$30 million in milestone payments, plus royalties on the commercial sales of any resulting products.
 The total milestones are categorized as follows: development milestones-\$10 million; and regulatory milestones-\$20 million.
-No development and commercialization license has yet been taken under this agreement.
-Execution of the first license will entitle the Company to receive an exercise fee in the amount of \$2 million.
-Sanofi is responsible for the manufacturing, product development and marketing of any products resulting from the agreement.